Hey friend and Welcome!

 - Final Word

-The MXL 770 is a great entry level mic, and also happens to be super affordable, coming in at under $100.
-It’s strong suits include being really good for recording rap vocals (it has a natural low end sound), a crisp high end, and it’s also very versatile!
+The MXL 770 is a great entry-level mic.
+Its strong suits include being really good for recording rap vocals (it has a natural low-end sound), a crisp high end, and it’s also very versatile!
 It can handle a variety of applications from rapping, to pod-casting, to recording instrumentation as well as female vocals.